Xiyu0216/628-Module3/README.md

 - **Statistical Model**: to construct a model that effectively infers and describes the variables based on the existing data.
 We also conduct the experiment to select the best model
 - **Model diagnostics**: to investigate the proposed model whether it is appropriate for ... using several plots and tests for model assumptions
 - **Model strengths and weaknesses**: to analyze the finalized model and its prediction performance.
 We also include the discussion for the improvement and future work
-- **Shiny App**: to develop a real-time web application and ... a based on our model
+- **Shiny App**: to develop a real-time web application based on our model

 ### Content
 #### data